Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Must Visit Fairy Glen, Skye, Scotland

-Visitors can get to Fairy Glen by car or public bus (plus a 30 minute walk).
-Most Skye day tours stop here, as well.
+You can get to Fairy Glen by car or public bus (plus a 30 minute walk).
+Most Skye day tours stop here, and we highlight some popular options later.

 #4 Let the Beautiful Quiraing Leave You Speechless